Communism in India: Himachal Pradesh

-The presence of left parties in Himachal Pradesh is mainly based on the activities of their students wings.
+The presence of left parties in Himachal Pradesh is mainly based on the activities of their student wings.
 CPIM had representatives in the Himachal Pradesh Legislative Assembly in 1967 and 1993.
-In 1993, Rakesh Singha won from Shimla seat.
+In 1993, Rakesh Singha won from the Shimla seat.
 Though CPIM managed to win many seats in the municipal and panchayat elections.

-In 2012 Shimla Municipal Corporation election, CPI(M) won the posts of Mayor and Deputy Mayor in Shimla Municipal Corporation with a huge majority with a total of 3 seats.
-Sanjay Chauhan and Tikender Singh Panwar became Mayor and Deputy Mayor respectively.
+In the 2012 Shimla Municipal Corporation election, CPI(M) won the posts of Mayor and Deputy Mayor in Shimla Municipal Corporation with a huge majority with a total of 3 seats.
+Sanjay Chauhan and Tikender Singh Panwar became Mayor and Deputy Mayor, respectively.

-In 2016 CPIM won 42 seats out of 331 seats contested and received solely 2 district panchayats.
-In 2017 Shimla Municipal Corporation election, CPI(M) managed to win only one seat despite being a kingmaker in previous election.
+In 2016, CPIM won 42 seats out of 331 seats contested and received solely 2 district panchayats.
+In the 2017 Shimla Municipal Corporation election, CPI(M) managed to win only one seat despite being a kingmaker in the previous election.

-The Left front contested 17 seats in 2017 Himachal Pradesh Legislative Assembly election (CPIM - 14 seats, CPI - 3 seats).
+The Left Front contested 17 seats in the 2017 Himachal Pradesh Legislative Assembly election (CPIM - 14 seats, CPI - 3 seats).
 Rakesh Singha of CPIM emerged victorious from Theog.
-After the election the presence of Left in state started to increase.
+After the election, the presence of the Left in the state started to increase.

-In 2021 panchayat elections, CPIM increased its tally by jumping to 337 seats.
-12 zila parishad(ZP) members, 25 panchayat samiti members, 28 panchayat pradhans, 30 vice-pradhans and 242 ward members got elected from CPIM.
-Also CPIM candidates got elected for president in 25 panchayats and vice-president in 30 panchayats.
+In the 2021 panchayat elections, CPIM increased its tally by jumping to 337 seats.
+12 zila parishad (ZP) members, 25 panchayat samiti members, 28 panchayat pradhans, 30 vice-pradhans and 242 ward members got elected from CPIM.
+Also, CPIM candidates got elected for president in 25 panchayats and vice-president in 30 panchayats.

-In 2022, the Left Front fielded 12 candidates : 11 from CPI(M) and 1 from CPI.
+In 2022, the Left Front fielded 12 candidates: 11 from CPI(M) and 1 from CPI.
 But the front drew blank seat securing only 28,444 votes (0.67%).

 Maharashtra

 The presence of Left parties in Maharashtra is for the strong presence of their farmer wings in the state.
-In 2009 Maharashtra Legislative Assembly election, Peasants and Workers Party of India won 4 seats (1.11% votes) and CPIM won 1 seat (0.60% votes).
+In the 2009 Maharashtra Legislative Assembly election, Peasants and Workers Party of India won 4 seats (1.11% votes) and CPIM won 1 seat (0.60% votes).
 In 2019, Vinod Nikole of CPIM won from Dahanu constituency.
-In 2022 Panchayat election, CPI(M) won 93 Sarpanch (Village President) posts in direct elections, with the entire village voting, in the districts of Nashik (59) Thane-Palghar (26), Ahmednagar (6), Nandurbar (1) and Pune (1).
+In the 2022 Panchayat election, CPI(M) won 93 Sarpanch (Village President) posts in direct elections, with the entire village voting, in the districts of Nashik (59) Thane-Palghar (26), Ahmednagar (6), Nandurbar (1) and Pune (1).
 Along with that, ward wise elections of Gram Panchayat Members were also held.
 The CPI(M) won hundreds of these seats, and has a majority in over 100 Gram Panchayats in the above districts.